 Spohnholz’s research focuses on social practices of toleration in Reformation-era Germany and the Netherlands, experiences of religious refugees during Europe’s Age of Religious Wars, and historical memory of the Reformation.
 His first book, The Tactics of Toleration, explores the daily tactics of peaceful coexistence along the Dutch/German border during Europe’s Age of Religious Wars.
 His second book, The Convent of Wesel: The Event that Never Happened and the Invention of Tradition, solves a 450-year-old mystery and examines historical memory of the Reformation in the Netherlands and northwest Germany from the sixteenth to the twentieth-first century.
 His third book, Ruptured Lives: Refugee Crises in Historical Perspective (2020), examines the causes and effects of refugee movements in world history.
-He has also launched a new project with Mirjam van Veen, chair of church history at the Vrije Universiteit Amstedam, that explores the impact of sixteenth-century Dutch religious exiles living in Germany on the religious landscape of the Dutch Republic starting in 1572.
+He has also launched a project with Mirjam van Veen, professor of church history at the Vrije Universiteit Amstedam, that explores the impact of sixteenth-century Dutch religious exiles living in Germany on the religious landscape of the Dutch Republic starting in 1572.
 The project, Rhineland Exiles and the Religious Landscape of the Dutch Republic, c.1500-1618, is funded by the Dutch National Organization for Scientific Research.

 Dr. Spohnholz teaches courses on the Renaissance and Reformation; European social, cultural, and religious history (1450–1750); historiography; thematic courses on religion, family, and gender in early modern Europe; and The Roots of Contemporary Issues.
 In all his courses, students should expect to discuss and debate interesting ideas, learn stuff about themselves and the world that they did not expect, and produce independent research based on their interests.